markos787/Bill_Management_System/README.md

-# Bill_Management_System
-A simple system to manage bills in restaurant
+# This is a simple bill management system desktop app, which calculates the overal price of an order depending on number of ordered positions from menu.
+It is very simple to implement as it uses only basic elements of tkinter library from Python.